Nahidzeinali-web/7-Agentic_AI/README.md

 ### 5. **Graph Execution**
 - A state machine (`StateGraph`) handles transitions between agents.
-- Edges define how output from one agent determines the next step.
+- Edges define how the output from one agent determines the next step.
-- The system visualizes this graph and executes until the goal is achieved.
+- The system visualizes and executes this graph until the goal is achieved.

+# 🧠 LangGraph: Human-in-the-Loop Agent with Tool Usage
+This project demonstrates how to build a LangGraph-based AI system that integrates:

+- An AI assistant node (LLM)
+- A tool node
+- Human-in-the-loop decision-making (routing between agent/tool/end)